crs4/bbmri-it-school-tutorials/tutorial-data-management/Data_Management_Tutorial.md

    Then add to `__main__.py` calls to the functions

   > [!TIP]
-  > You can create the session with a context
+  > You can create the session as a ContextManager (i.e., `with Session as session`) and pass it to the functions
   >

 1.